Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 SYDNEY Australia will buy eight of Boeing Co's (BA.N) P-8A Poseidon long-range spy planes for A$4 billion ($3.6 billion), part of a growing trend by Asia-Pacific nations to protect commercial maritime interests as tensions in the region rise.

-The purchase is aimed at dramatically boosting Australia's ability to patrol 2.5 million square kilometers (965,255 square miles) of marine jurisdiction that include offshore oil and gas interests as well as important routes for energy and raw material supply.
+The purchase is aimed at dramatically boosting Australia's ability to patrol 2.5 million square km (1 million square miles) of marine jurisdiction that include offshore oil and gas interests as well as important routes for energy and raw material supply.

 More than 80 percent of China's oil imports transit through the Indian Ocean on Australia's west coast.
 Japan, India and South Korea are also dependent on Indian Ocean routes.

-"The P-8A is a potent and highly versatile aircraft," Prime Minister Tony Abbott and Defense Minister David Johnston said in a joint statement."
+"The P-8A is a potent and highly versatile aircraft," Prime Minister Tony Abbott and Defence Minister David Johnston said in a joint statement.

 "As well as patrolling Australia's maritime approaches it can conduct search and rescue, anti-submarine and maritime strike missions using torpedoes and Harpoon missiles," the statement said.